jarvisgroup/jarvis_data_eng_yashar/core_java/twitter/README.md

 and we created 5 classes `Tweet`,`Entities`, `Coordinates`, `Hashtag` and `UserMention` to construct the tweet object.

 ## Improvements
-1: Delete and Find tweet not only by IDs, but some other properties that is easy to remember.
+1. Delete and Find tweet not only by IDs, but some other properties that is easy to remember.
-2: Diversify the post content, not only post text message, but also pictures or videos.
+2. Diversify the post content, not only post text message, but also pictures or videos.
-3:
+3. Adding more meaningful properties, for example `comments`, when search for Tweet, user will be able to see the comments along with the tweet text.